Skip to content

 Saunas

-How Infrared Heat Sessions Support Relaxation
+How Infrared Heat Sessions Encourage Relaxation

 Because infrared saunas typically operate at lower ambient temperatures compared with traditional saunas, some people find them comfortable for longer sessions.